tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Cache/cache.md

 ## Overview

-The Cache provides functionality for FiveM resources.
+The Cache library provides functionality for FiveM resources with powerful caching capabilities.

 <--FNC
 {